b1skit/SaberEngine/README.md

 	- 2: Level 1 + GPU-based validation (DX12 only)
 	- 3: Level 2 + DRED breadcrumbs (DX12 only)

+Enable PIX programmatic capture (DX12 only): -enablepixgpucapture , -enablepixcpucapture
+	- This is only required for programmatic captures.
+It is not required for PIX markers
+	- Captures can be triggered via the render debug menu
+	- More info on PIX programmatic captures here: https://devblogs.microsoft.com/pix/programmatic-capture/

 --------------
 Menu and logs: